angelo-wf/SnesJs/bugs.md

   - Timings are all somewhat off.
 - Blargg's SPC tests (from [here](https://forums.nesdev.com/viewtopic.php?f=12&t=18005)):
   - These seem to be oddly sized, but resizing them to a multiple of 0x8000 bytes makes them boot.
-  - spc_smp: fails on CPU Timing/mem access times (expected because it is not cycle accurate).
+  - spc_smp: fails on 'CPU Timing/mem access times': "B7969B23 Failed 02" (expected because the SPC is not cycle accurate).
+  - spc_timer: fails on 'timer read vs write': "1111111222 033A4611 Failed 02".
+  - spc_dsp6: faild on 'Echo/basic': "Failed 03" (expected because echo is not implemented yet).